yip/concept/content/01_Imagine.md

 ## Public

 > Imagine a platform where you can discover and monitor events spanning the entire spectrum of human interest.
 Imagine having at your finger tips the power to know what's happening, here, within a mile, within your town, within your country.
 Anything of public significance.
+A president elected.
 A fire causing traffic hold-ups.
 A food market event round the corner.
-Anything that touches, in both good and bad ways, the lives of those surrounding you.
+A war.
+Anything that touches, in both good or bad ways, the lives of those surrounding you.

 ## Personal